nivelij/data_catalogue/README.md

-# data_catalogue
+# Data Catalogue

-Personal repository with collection of raw data, which can be used for nay purpose.
+Personal repository with collection of raw data, which can be used for any purpose.
+Use it at your own risk.